-- Last Updated on 31 May 2013
+- Last Updated on 22 November 2013

-- Last Updated on 31 May 2013
+- Last Updated on 30 November 2013

 Our Mission Partner is Michelle Proctor who works with SIM (Serving in Mission) at Mukinge Hospital in Zambia.

 Mukinge Hospital is in the North Western Province of Zambia.
 It is a large general hospital with over 200 beds and is run by the Evangelical Church in Zambia, but it is also under the Zambian Government.
 The hospital management is mainly Zambian professionals.
 There is a busy outpatients department, two general wards, two paediatric wards, a maternity ward, a TB ward and an eye ward.
 The operating theatre is always busy and the surgeon and Michelle often have night calls.
-Mukinge also has a Nurses Training School where about 100 students receive a two year training, leading to the national Zambian Enrolled Nurse qualification.
+Mukinge also has a Nurse Training School where about 100 students receive a two-year training, leading to the national Zambian Enrolled Nurse qualification.
 The nurses in training attend Bible Classes run by senior staff (including Michelle) and many go on to have significant roles in their churches and to serve as Christian nurses in the government hospitals after qualifying.